 It’ll take some experimentation—it’s natural.
 Just try changing the settings ever so slightly a couple of times until you get the shot flavor you’re looking for.

-5. Get the Right Dose Size (Coffee Ratios Can Be Hard)
+5. Get the Right Dose Size (Brewing Ratios Can Be Hard)

-You can tweak this, of course, to customize your flavor.
+You can tweak the grind, of course, to customize your flavor.

 - More grounds per total shot means you get a higher concentration of flavor

-- Less grounds per total shot means you get a somewhat smoother, more balanced brew
+- Less grounds per total shot means you get a somewhat smoother, more balanced brewed coffee